Dear Experienced Hikers and Outdoor Adventurers,

 While I realize we are a community of nature-loving adventurous individuals, we are experienced by others as a unit.
 And so, I am writing this to the collective of us all.
 As you read this, you may think that this doesn’t apply to you, and it may not.
 Please just consider these points and take a moment to reflect.

-For years, I have found the outdoor adventure community to be incredibly welcoming and supportive.
+For years, I have found the outdoor adventure community to be incredibly welcoming and supportive, especially as I’ve learned about hiking rules and etiquette.
 It’s these aspects of the community that have given me the confidence to tackle increasingly difficult hikes and try my hand at mountain biking, kayaking and so much more.

 Recently, however, I have observed behaviors from us that, quite frankly, shocked me.
-It seems that somewhere along the way, for some of us, our love for the outdoors has transformed into judgement towards those who are less experienced.
+It seems that somewhere along the way, for some of us, our love for the outdoors has transformed into judgement towards those who are still learning the hiking rules.
 We can do better than this.

 And so, I ask of you just a few things.